What Are Carrots?

 Carrots have a wealth of antioxidants and offer many health benefits.
 Here are the highlights:

-They can lower your risk of cancer.
-Antioxidants have been proven to fight off harmful free radicals in your body, and that can make you less likely to have cancer.
+They may lower your risk of cancer.
+Carrots contain antioxidants, which have been proven to fight off harmful free radicals in your body.
+Free radicals damage cells, possibly contributing to cancer.
 The two main types of antioxidants in carrots are carotenoids and anthocyanins.
-Carotenoids give carrots their orange and yellow colors, while anthocyanins are responsible for red and purple coloring.
+Carotenoids give carrots their orange and yellow colors, while anthocyanins cause the red and purple coloring.

 They help your heart.
-First, all those antioxidants are also good for your heart.
-Second, the potassium in carrots can help keep your blood pressure in check.
-And third, they have fiber, which can help you stay at a healthy weight and lower your chances of heart disease.
+All those antioxidants are also good for your heart.
+The potassium in carrots also can help keep your blood pressure in check.

 Red carrots also have lycopene, which helps prevent heart disease.

 They boost your immune system.
 The vitamin C in carrots helps your body build antibodies that defend your immune system.
 Vitamin C also helps your body take in and use iron and prevent infections.